280Zo/charybdis-wireless-mini-zmk-firmware/local-build/README.md

 ## Troubleshooting

-- If the firmware is not output as expected, use the shell method above to inspect `/workspaces/zmk-firmwares` or rerun the script with debugging.
+- If the firmware is not generated as expected, use the shell method above to inspect `/workspaces/zmk-firmwares` or rerun the script with debugging.
 - Check the script output for any warnings or errors about missing shields, keymaps, or build failures.
 If you'd like to save the script output to a file for local parsing in a text editor start the build container with this command:
   ```bash
   docker-compose run --rm builder > logs.txt 2>&1
   ```
+- Enable USB logging to troubleshoot the firmware while it's running.
+  - This is disabled by default since it has a significant negative impact on battery life
+  - To turn it on, enable the variable at the top of the [build script](local-build/build_setup.sh), then follow instructions [here](https://zmk.dev/docs/development/usb-logging).
+  - If you don't know what tty device to use, run this command to find out `ls -l /dev/serial/by-id`

 ---